myCalculator.us

 Body Composition

 Individuals with more muscle mass have higher metabolic rates because muscle tissue is metabolically active.
-This is why strength training is beneficial for long-term weight management.
+This is why strength training is beneficial for long-term weight management and overall health.

 Activity Level Impact